timotejroiko/discord.js-light/README.md

 Creates a MessageReaction instance from an emoji id or emoji unicode and the current message.

+## Sweep Methods

+This library includes two additional sweep methods to help with manual cache control:

+### client.sweepUsers()

+`client.sweepUsers(lifetime)`

+**`returns`** - `Void`

+Uncaches all cached Users and Members whose last message is older than the supplied time.

+* **`lifetime (number)`** - User's max last message age in seconds.
+Defaults to 86400 (24 hours).

+### client.sweepUsers()

+`client.sweepChannels(lifetime)`

+**`returns`** - `Void`

+Uncaches all cached Channels whose last message is older than the supplied time.

+* **`lifetime (number)`** - Channel's max last message age in seconds.
+Defaults to 86400 (24 hours).

 ## Notes

-This project is has come a long way and has gone through a lot of testing, but it is still somewhat experimental.
+This project is has come a long way and has gone through a lot of testing, however it is still somewhat experimental.
 There might be silly bugs or broken features in untested scenarios.
 You are encouraged make your own tests with your specific use cases and post any issues, questions, suggestions, feature requests or contributions you may find.

 You can also find me in [discord](https://discord.gg/BpeedKh) (Tim#2373)